nasser/stopwork/README.md

 Edit the array to build your presentation.
 Bare image filenames (`foo.png` as opposed to `http://bar.com/foo.png`) are looked up in the `assets/` folder, which you can fill with your own files.

-The code comes with one of my presentations as an example.
+The code comes with my original presentations as an example.

 Supported Slide Types
 ---------------------